- 1Department of Restorative Dentistry and Endodontology, Osaka University Graduate School of Dentistry, Osaka, Japan

 This case report could show successful delayed autotransplantation performed 4 months after the extraction which was quite different from the previous report (18).
 This case can grant several months for a delayed transplantation depending upon the size of bone defect, wound healing capacity of the host.
 When performing delayed transplantation for a patient with systemic disease, it may be difficult to predict the bone resorption and the sequential monitor of bone healing using MDCT like this case can be considered.

 The limitation of this study was that the high frequency of taking MDCT images.
 In this case report, the patient agreed to be taken MDCT, and the frequent evaluation might enable more objective and precise analysis and to lead the successful delayed autotransplantation.
-However, this report is one of references and it may not be necessary to take MDCT such frequently and clinicians can use CBCT or plain x-ray photo instead of MDCT.
+However, this report is one of references and it may not be necessary to take MDCT with such frequency, and clinicians can use CBCT or plain x-ray photo instead of MDCT.
 It may be easy to realize the sequential difference of bone formation of the recipient site by visual inspection (Figure 3).
 Furthermore, the long-term perspective of this case is still unclear because such delayed transplantation has not been reported, but this can be a treatment option for both dentists and patients.

 Conclusion

 This case study demonstrated successful delayed autologous transplantation into a large bone defect with sequential observation of the CT value at the recipient site.
-Delayed transplantation can be performed under observing bone healing by visual inspection in sequential CBCT or x-ray images.
+Delayed transplantation can be performed by observing bone healing by visual inspection in sequential CBCT or x-ray images.

 Data availability statement